Trailing Trouble: Production

 In addition to Rosson and Tarshis as director and writer, Carl Loemmle was the producer.
 Harry Neumann was the director of photography, Gilmore Walker was the film editor, and C. Roy Hunter was the recording engineer.

+Former western star Art Acord made a brief and uncredited appearance as Art Dobson.
+He has several lines of dialogue.
+It is his last known film appearance, and the only opportunity to hear his voice.